sarsamurmu/zusty/pages/src/docs/helpers/index.md

 ## Shape
 There are several class which can help you Change Shape
-- `zust-fullwidth`{.class} : Makes the element's width fill the rest of it's parent's width.
+- `zust-fullwidth`{.class} : Sets the element's width fill the rest of it's parent's width.
 It has support for [Breakpoints](../general/breakpoints).
-- `zust-fullheight`{.class} : Makes the element's height fill the rest of it's parent's width.
+- `zust-fullheight`{.class} : Sets the element's height fill the rest of it's parent's width.
 It has support for [Breakpoints](../general/breakpoints).
-- `zust-rounded`{.class} : Makes the element's corner radius to full.
+- `zust-rounded`{.class} : Sets the element's corner radius to full.
-- `zust-semi-rounded`{.class} : Makes the element's corner radius to 10px, not completely rounded or sharp.
+- `zust-semi-rounded`{.class} : Sets the element's corner radius to 10px, not completely rounded or sharp.
-- `zust-radiusless`{.class} or `zust-sharp`{.class} : Makes the element's corner radius to 0, means completely radiusless.
+- `zust-radiusless`{.class} or `zust-sharp`{.class} : Sets the element's corner radius to 0, means completely radiusless.

 ---

 ## Text
 Change Text Style just by using class
-- `zust-text-bold`{.class} : Makes the element's text's font-weight to Bold
+- `zust-text-bold`{.class} : Sets the element's text's font-weight to Bold
-- `zust-text-normal`{.class} : Makes the element's text's font-weight to Normal
+- `zust-text-normal`{.class} : Sets the element's text's font-weight to Normal
-- `zust-text-light`{.class} : Makes the element's text's font-weight to Light
+- `zust-text-light`{.class} : Sets the element's text's font-weight to Light
-- `zust-text-italic`{.class} : Makes the element's text's style to Italic.
+- `zust-text-italic`{.class} : Sets the element's text's style to Italic.
-- `zust-text-underline`{.class} : Makes the element's text's style to underlined.
+- `zust-text-underline`{.class} : Sets the element's text's style to underlined.
-- `zust-text-small`{.class} : Makes the element's text size to Small
+- `zust-text-small`{.class} : Sets the element's text size to Small
-- `zust-text-medium`{.class} : Makes the element's text size to Medium
+- `zust-text-medium`{.class} : Sets the element's text size to Medium
-- `zust-text-large`{.class} : Makes the element's text size to Large
+- `zust-text-large`{.class} : Sets the element's text size to Large
-- `zust-text-xlarge`{.class} : Makes the element's text size to Extra Large
+- `zust-text-xlarge`{.class} : Sets the element's text size to Extra Large
-- `zust-unselectable`{.class} : Makes the text Unselectable.
+- `zust-unselectable`{.class} : Sets the text Unselectable.
-- `zust-text-uppercase`{.class} : Makes the element's all text to be Uppercased.
+- `zust-text-uppercase`{.class} : Sets the element's all text to be Uppercased.
-- `zust-text-lowercase`{.class} : Makes the element's all text to be Lowercased.
+- `zust-text-lowercase`{.class} : Sets the element's all text to be Lowercased.
-- `zust-text-capitalize`{.class} : Makes the element's all text to be Capitalized, all word's first letter will be in Uppercase.
+- `zust-text-capitalize`{.class} : Sets the element's all text to be Capitalized, all word's first letter will be in Uppercase.
-- `zust-text-smallcaps`{.class} : Makes the element's lowercase letter to small caps.
+- `zust-text-smallcaps`{.class} : Sets the element's lowercase letter to small caps.
-- `zust-text-justify`{.class} : Makes the element's text align to justify.
+- `zust-text-justify`{.class} : Sets the element's text align to justify.
-- `zust-text-no-wrap`{.class} or `zust-text-nowrap`{.class} : Makes the element's text's wrap to none or no-wrap.
+- `zust-text-no-wrap`{.class} or `zust-text-nowrap`{.class} : Sets the element's text's wrap to none or no-wrap.
-- `zust-text-truncate`{.class} : Makes the element's text overflow to Ellipsis.
+- `zust-text-truncate`{.class} : Sets the element's text overflow to Ellipsis.
-- `zust-text-family-inherit`{.class} : Makes the element's text font-family to inherit.
+- `zust-text-family-inherit`{.class} : Sets the element's text font-family to inherit.
-- `zust-text-size-inherit`{.class} : Makes the element's text font-size to inherit.
+- `zust-text-size-inherit`{.class} : Sets the element's text font-size to inherit.
-- `zust-text-no-decoration`{.class} : Makes the element's text decoration to none.
+- `zust-text-no-decoration`{.class} : Sets the element's text decoration to none.
-- `zust-text-breakable`{.class} : Makes the element's word wrap to be breakable.
+- `zust-text-breakable`{.class} : Sets the element's word wrap to be breakable.

 ```html {snippet}
 <p class="zust-text-bold">Bold Text</p><b class="zust-text-normal">Normal Text</b>